UsabilityEngineering/Sound-Space/README.md

 - A heuristic to work on was "Aesthetic and Minimalist Design."
 The feedback we recieved in this area is that the design of our layout was busy in some areas.
 - The rest of the heuristics we did fairly well on based on the feedback we recieved in the lab.

+Based on our data collected from our research, we established three main insights to structure our wireframe design.
+We focused our design efforts on incorporating design features that accommodate passive use, promote sharing and discovery between users, and promote engagement among artists and consumers.

+Based on these insights, wireframes completed for this deliverable included included four main pages
+* Stream
+* Profile
+* Discover
+* Upload

 [Full phase 2 report](design/)

 # Phase 3: Usability Evaluation